kernelci/kernelci-core/doc/collection-test-suite.rst

  :query string kernel: The kernel name.
  :query string lab_name: The name of the lab executing the test.
  :query string name: The name of a test suite.
- :query string time: The time it took to execute the test set.
+ :query string time: The time it took to execute the test suite.
  :query string vcs_commit: The VCS commit value.

  :status 200: Results found.